 - They will be able to present a personal and creative response that realises their intentions, making meaningful connections between their research, opinions and observations.

-Students at Tomlinscote can freely explore music in a wide range of styles and cultures.
 In Music, it is not simply ‘one size fits all’ but more about how the students develop and grow into young aspiring musicians.
 It is our belief that students develop an understanding of music whilst capturing their processes of creativity along the way and achieve this through the areas of Performing, Composing and Listening.

 Key Stage 3